TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: TENSO Structure

-\texttt{TENSO} currently implements HEOM in \texttt{tenso.heom} and MCTDH, including the multilayer extension, in \texttt{tenso.mctdh}.
+Layer 3 of \texttt{TENSO} builds specific master equations on top of the generic classes provided by the second layer, providing rules to construct specific instances of the \texttt{tenso.operator.sparse.SparsePropagator} and \texttt{tenso.state.puremodel.Model} classes that are relevant to the desired master equations. \texttt{TENSO} currently implements HEOM in \texttt{tenso.heom} and ML-MCTDH in \texttt{tenso.mctdh}.
 In \texttt{tenso.heom.eom} we implement HEOM for a system coupled to one bath and in \texttt{tenso.heom.meom} we implement HEOM for a system coupled to multiple baths.
 Regardless of the master equation method, the class \texttt{Hierarchy} in the \texttt{meom} or \texttt{eom} module generates the needed data structure to construct a \texttt{tenso.operator.sparse.SparsePropagator}, as well as a \texttt{tenso.state.puremodel.Model}.
 The class \texttt{FrameFactory} implements construction of the TTN topologies for $\Omega(t)$, including the balanced tensor tree and tensor train topologies.